-This case study encompasses both my professional roles as an alternative healthcare practitioner and corporate wellbeing training provider.
+This case study encompasses both my professional roles as an alternative healthcare practitioner and consultant to organisations on wellbeing.
 The aim of the case study is to encourage you to assess the impact of executing a decision on the health of those who are involved, perhaps through no fault of their own and therefore what could have been done differently.

 The client in question, came to me for the treatment of chronic depression.
-She had been recommended by a person who I had been treating for some time who also suffered from chronic depression, which I am glad to say he is mostly free of today.
-At the time she was under the “control” of the specialised NHS mental health, psychiatric unit as well as receiving medical assistance.
-She is taking several medications for depression, anxiety and sleep including Lithium.
+She had been recommended by a person who I had been treating for some time who also suffered from chronic depression, which I am glad to say he is mostly free of today, living a fairly normal life.
+At the time of seeing me she was under the “control” of the specialised NHS mental health, psychiatric unit as well as receiving medical assistance.
+She was taking several medications for depression, anxiety and sleep including Lithium.

 A lady late 50’s who was employed by a high school as the assistant director of the school, a job she has been doing for some years already while also continuing to teach the pupils an academic subject.
 An active person who was working long hours every day, five days a week in school and some part of her personal time to catch up, mark papers and do other administrative tasks, she seldom did less than a 10-hour day.
 Her husband also works in education.
 Her daughter was due to graduate a couple of months after her first consultation with me.